border-patrol/border-patrol.github.io/contact.md

 If you are interested in the project and would like to discuss any aspect of it please do get in touch.

+We offer a [reading pack](media/border-patrol-reading-pack.tar.gz) detailing core goals and ambitions about the project.
+Please do download it, read it, and get in touch.

 For all general enquires please contact [Dr. Wim Vanderbauwhede](http://www.dcs.gla.ac.uk/~wim/) the Principle Investigator.